Socket 754 Roundup: Comparing Generation 2by Wesley Fink on May 28, 2004 5:57 PM EST

 |Power Supply:||Antec TruePower 430W|

-Memory Stress Test Results:The memory stress test measures the ability of the Chaintech VNF3-250 to operate at its officially supported memory frequency (400MHz DDR), at the best performing memory timings that our Mushkin PC3500 Level 2 or OCZ PC3500 Platinum Ltd Modules will support.
+Memory Stress Test Results:The memory stress test is very basic, as it simply tests the ability of the Epox 8KDA3+ to operate at its officially supported memory frequency (400MHz DDR), at the best performing memory timings that our Mushkin PC3500 Level 2 or OCZ PC3500 Platinum Ltd Modules will support.
 Memory stress testing was conducted by running RAM at 400MHz with 2 DIMM slots filled.
-However, please keep in mind that Socket 754 is single-channel and will still operate at top speed with just one DIMM.

 |Stable DDR400 Timings - 2 DIMMs